archlinux/alpm/CONTRIBUTING.md

 The `just test-coverage doc` additionally includes doc tests into the coverage report.
 However, this is still an [unstable nightly-only feature](https://github.com/rust-lang/rust/issues/85658).

+The `just containerized-integration-tests` recipe executes all tests that are made available by a `_containerized-integration-test` feature and are located in an integration test module named `containerized`.
+With the help of a [custom target runner], these tests are executed in a containerized environment using [`podman`].

 ## Writing specifications

 Specifications for technology of this project are written in markdown documents in the context of a [component], that serves as its reference implementation.